[Editor’s note: This story was previously published in September 2018. It has since been updated and republished.]

 More recent estimates peg the improvement at 10 to 20 times 4G LTE.
 Whatever happens after launch, consumers should see a quantum leap in speed and reliability.

 Such speeds will lead to capabilities not possible today.
-For this reason, it becomes difficult to know whether the innovation will come from one of the large companies or from the mind of an unknown inventor working in his garage.
+For this reason, it becomes difficult to know whether innovations will come from one of the large companies or from the mind of an unknown inventor working in his garage.

 Whatever happens, these 5G stocks to buy will likely lead the way in the new networks from a larger company perspective, profiting from 5G while trading at reasonable valuations:

 Although the latest version of the iPhone did not offer 5G capabilities, Apple (NASDAQ:AAPL) will become one of the more prominent 5G stocks in future years.
 As one of the primary innovators in the wireless market, Apple will likely continue to enjoy a substantial presence in this industry.

 Also, the stock shows a solid record on dividends.
 The current yield of 1.68% may not inspire investors.
 Still, the company has increased its dividend every year since it began paying dividends in 2012.
 If one keeps AAPL stock as a long-term holding, this dividend will probably become more important.

 Apple has not yet released a 5G iPhone.
 However, as soon as it enters the market, the iPhone will become a critical device for 5G service, and AAPL will become one of the more important 5G stocks.
 Its investors should benefit.

 5G Stocks to Buy: AT&T (T)